Headless Ecommerce: What It Is and Why Ecommerce Companies Are Choosing It

 As one of the leading ecommerce platforms available to a wide range of brands, it makes sense that Shopify recently expanded their product to allow for headless integrations.

 By giving full creative control to the already-flexible SaaS front-end, Shopify merchants can get true value out of the platform depending on their use case.

-While WordPress itself is a CMS and not an ecommerce platform, the system’s open architecture allows retailers to build in ecommerce functionality while also maintaining the content-rich use cases that WordPress is widely known for.
+While WordPress itself is a CMS and not an ecommerce platform, the system’s open architecture allows retailers to build in and develop ecommerce functionality while also maintaining the content-rich use cases that WordPress is widely known for.